PaddlePaddle/PaddleVideo/README.md

 ### Overview of the performance

-The chart below illustrates the performance of the recognition models, including our implementation and pytorch version.
-It shows the relationship between Acc Top1 and VPS on the Kinectics400 dataset .
+The chart below illustrates the performance of the video recognition models both 2D and 3D architectures, including our implementation and Pytorch version.
+It shows the relationship between Acc Top1 and VPS on the Kinectics400 dataset.
 (Tested on the Tesla V100.)

 <div align="center">
   <img src="docs/images/acc_vps.jpeg" />
 </div>

 **Note：**
-- PPTSM improves 3.5% Top1 accuracy from standard TSM.
+- PPTSM improves almost 3.5% Top1 accuracy from standard TSM.
 - all these models described by RED color can be obtained in the [Model Zoo](#ModelZoo), and others are Pytorch results.

 ## Tutorials